burningwxiyiji/xizhu/_pages/publications.md

 Presented at The 9th Lilin Forum, Beijing, 2023.10.15

 • Summary: This paper analyzes the characteristics of the Internet and its formative impact on the self within the context of social action and technological assemblage.
-It argues that in certain Internet activities, the reflexive self—traditionally grounded in spatiotemporal continuity—is supplanted by a horizontal arrangement of symbols.
-This shift results in a cognitive deficit, as actions are unable to reference the individual’s identity